DataDog/system-tests/onboarding/README.md

 There is a run script "run.sh" to which we have to pass the configuration parameters in order to create the infraeestructure and execute the tests.
 This is an example of a test launch:

-`./run.sh --KeyPairName mykeypair --subnet subnet-zzzz --vpc sg-12345,sg-6789 --dd-site datadoghq.com --private-key-path /Users/user/mykeypair.pem --instance-type t2.micro`
+`./run.sh --KeyPairName mykeypair --subnet subnet-zzzz --vpc sg-12345,sg-6789 --dd-site datadoghq.com --private-key-path /Users/user/mykeypair.pem --instance-type t2.micro --filter-provision-scenario host`

 > [Check the run.sh script usage details](USAGE.md)